This is the final part of the 4 part “How to Test Your Online Product Before It's Even Made” series.

 The Sales Page

 Unfortunately, the topic of the sales page is far too big to include in this post.
-I plan to write a blog post in the near future about the sales page, but I definitely recommend hiring a copywriter, or using the sample sales page from Yanik Silver’s Moonlighting on the Internet book (full disclosure – I earn a commission if you purchase) , which I did have some success with myself.
+I plan to write a blog post in the near future about the sales page, but I definitely recommend hiring a copywriter, or using the sample sales page from Yanik Silver's Moonlighting on the Internet book [This link leads to Amazon.
+Full disclosure: I earn a commission if you purchase through this link] , which I did have some success with myself.

 That being said, I hope you understand the objective of using this method, and how it can really show us how successful a product idea can be without actually having the product created.